 Large Language Models (LLMs), trained on vast datasets and equipped with numerous parameters, exhibit advanced capabilities beyond those of earlier language models~\cite{Wei2022EmergentAO}.
 They have demonstrated exceptional performance in both natural language processing tasks~\cite{touvron2023llama} and non-language tasks~\cite{brooks2023instructpix2pix, Wei2022EmergentAO, gupta2023visual}.
 The next-token prediction mechanism of LLMs closely parallels our action anticipation framework, as both aim to predict future outcomes based on accumulated data.

-Recent research~\cite{Pallagani2022PlansformerGS, gupta2023visual, Liang2022CodeAP, Feng2023LanguageMC, generalpatternmachines2023, Kim2024PALMPA, Ahn2022DoAI} has investigated the ability of LLMs to function as \textit{In-Context Learners} (ICLs), meaning they can solve novel and unseen tasks without requiring additional fine-tuning.
+Previous research has shown that LLMs can generate semantically meaningful patterns~\cite{generalpatternmachines2023, Zhao2023AntGPTCL}, while other work~\cite{Wei2023LargerLM} has explored their in-context learning abilities with semantically unrelated labels, where there is no direct relationship between a token and its meaning.
+More recent work ~\cite{Pallagani2022PlansformerGS, gupta2023visual, Liang2022CodeAP, Feng2023LanguageMC, generalpatternmachines2023, Kim2024PALMPA, Ahn2022DoAI} has further investigated the ability of LLMs to function as \textit{In-Context Learners} (ICLs), meaning they can solve novel and unseen tasks relying only on a structured and informative prompt, without requiring additional fine-tuning.
 When provided with a query prompt that includes a context of input-output examples, LLMs can understand the problem and generate appropriate solutions within this framework.
-LLMs as ICLs have been applied to a wide range of tasks, including planning~\cite{Pallagani2022PlansformerGS, Ahn2022DoAI}, programming~\cite{gupta2023visual, Liang2022CodeAP}, logical problem-solving~\cite{Feng2023LanguageMC}, and symbolic reasoning~\cite{generalpatternmachines2023}.
+LLMs as ICLs have been applied to a wide range of tasks, including planning~\cite{Pallagani2022PlansformerGS, Ahn2022DoAI}, programming~\cite{gupta2023visual, Liang2022CodeAP}, logical problem-solving~\cite{Feng2023LanguageMC} and symbolic reasoning~\cite{generalpatternmachines2023}.
 In addition to ICL, other paradigms, such as Chain-of-Thought (CoT)~\cite{Wei2022ChainOT} and Automatic Chain-of-Thought (ACoT)~\cite{Zhang2022AutomaticCO}, have been employed to enable LLMs to reason through their responses step-by-step, improving their ability to plan and articulate their thought process explicitly.

-Previous research has shown that LLMs can generate semantically meaningful patterns~\cite{generalpatternmachines2023, Zhao2023AntGPTCL}, while other work~\cite{Wei2023LargerLM} has explored their in-context learning abilities with semantically unrelated labels, where there is no direct relationship between a token and its meaning.
-Recent studies~\cite{Pallagani2022PlansformerGS, olmo2021gpt3, Kim2024PALMPA} have investigated using LLMs for creating task-oriented plans